allanhanan/duvc-ctl/docs/python/sections/03_pythonic-api-cameracontroller-class.md

 ## 3. Pythonic API - CameraController Class

-### 3.1 Initialization \& Device Connection
+### 3.1 Initialization & Device Connection

 The `CameraController` constructor automatically discovers and connects to a camera device.
-Three initialization modes are supported: automatic (first device), selection by index, or selection by name pattern.
+Four initialization modes are supported: automatic (first device), selection by index, selection by name pattern, and direct connection using a `Device` object.

-#### Constructor signatures and modes
+#### Constructor Signatures and Modes

 **Auto-detect first camera:**